Guidance for Instructors

 What’s Next?

 Interested in further exploration of the impact of AI on teaching?
-Here are a few other topics to explore.
+Here are a few in-depth articles to explore.

 Footnotes